If you’d like to withdraw consent and adjust your privacy options, click here to open the consent management window again.

 We love researching and reviewing stuff, then sharing our findings with you.
 And you can help us keep the lights on.

 You may have noticed that we often use Amazon links when recommending products.
 We’re consumers too – often, our review products are purchased from Amazon.
-So if you do decide to use our links to purchase a product we’re recommending, then we get paid a small commission, and in turn, you’ll shop with confidence knowing that Amazon will deliver your product safely.
+So if you do decide to use our links to purchase a product we’re recommending, then as Amazon Associates we earn a small commission from qualifying purchases, and in turn, you’ll shop with confidence knowing that Amazon will deliver your product safely.